Aaryan1203/Next/README.md

 3. **Start Practicing**: Once you've selected your questions, hit “Start Practicing!” to begin the interactive simulation.
 4. **Record & Submit**: Utilize the “Start Recording” and “Stop Recording” buttons to verbally answer questions.
 Submit your answers and receive immediate feedback.
 5. **Iterative Improvement**: Use the provided feedback to refine your answers, and practice again by clicking “Answer Again”.

+## Acknowledgements

+We want to express our gratitude to the following organizations and resources that made this application possible:
+- **OpenAI**: For providing an API that allows us to generate real-time feedback on users’ verbal responses.
+- **Web Speech API**: For enabling the speech-to-text functionality that allows users to answer questions verbally.